 $ mbed add https://developer.mbed.org/users/wim/code/TextLCD/

-Use the URL#hash format to add a library at a specific revision:
+URL#hash format to add a library from a URL at a specific revision hash:

 $ mbed add https://developer.mbed.org/users/wim/code/TextLCD/#e5a0dcb43ecc